jloan/e107v2/_posts/2019-05-06-one-page-sabrina.md

 ## Prototyping About *Sabrina* (an Experiment)

-We began the quarter with a reading and discussion of [*prototyping* as an approach](https://digitalpedagogy.mla.hcommons.org/keywords/prototype/) to doing work in the humanities like writing about literature.
+We began the quarter with a reading and discussion of [*prototyping* as an approach](https://digitalpedagogy.mla.hcommons.org/keywords/prototype/) to doing work in the humanities.
 As a starting point for this work we prototyped a response to Kathleen Yancey's ["Writing in the 21st Century."](https://www.nwp.org/cs/public/print/resource/2852)

-The case I made to you about prototyping as part of our work in an English class was that prototyping encourages us to create/develop what does not yet exist, and in the work of writing about literarure, our challenge is pose and explore questions that may not yet exist.
-When we write about literature, our challenge is to go beyond simple summary of what happened in a particular work, but to create new and interesting queations to explore in relation to that work.
+The case I made to you about prototyping as part of our work in an English class was that prototyping encourages us to create/develop what does not yet exist, and in the work of writing about literarure, our goal is to pose and explore questions that may not yet exist.
+When we write about literature, our challenge is to go beyond a simple summary of what happened in a particular work, and to create new and interesting queations to explore in relation to that work.

 ## Here's Your Challenge